Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 We understand the importance of speed and accuracy in the construction funding process.
 That’s why we commit to fast site visits, thorough documentation, and responsive communication every step of the way.

-Contact us today to schedule a draw inspection or request a sample report.
+Contact us today to schedule an inspection or request a sample report.
 Let’s keep your build moving forward—safely and efficiently.

 Below, you will find six problems we encounter most often, along with their significance in our climate, and step-by-step fixes that you can start implementing this weekend.
 After reading, book your inspection or check our fee schedule to add a sewer scope or radon test for complete peace of mind.